Holyoke garage littered with trash, needles

 “The garage in question is indeed run by the city and the signs were posted by our department.

-Holyoke, like many towns in Western Massachusetts has been hit very hard by the ongoing opioid crisis.
+Holyoke, like many towns in western Massachusetts, has been hit very hard by the ongoing opioid crisis.
 The city works in partnership with Tapestry health for continued clean-up of drug paraphernalia at this site and several others.
-The DPW has also conducted several deep cleans and a repainting of the stairs in question.
+The DPW has also conducted several deep cleans and repainting of the stairs in question.

 I appreciate you alerting us to the present condition and we will work to have it cleaned up as soon as possible.“